TopDev1101/pixel-based-canvas-game/README.md

-# Townsend, a game framework (With integration) for 2D sandbox games.
+# Townsend, a game framework POC for 2D sandbox games using HTML Canvas.
 ![Screenshot](https://i.imgur.com/pIPFUwy.png)
 ### This was made as a proof of concept.